PSPDFKit/ai-document-assistant-demo/README.md

-# 🤖 AI Document Assistant for PSPDFKit Demo
+# 🤖 AI Assistant for PSPDFKit Demo

-This project demonstrates the functionality of PSPDFKit AI Document Assistant.
+This project demonstrates the functionality of PSPDFKit AI Assistant.
 The AI-powered assistant enhances PDF document workflows by offering intelligent document analysis and interaction, leveraging PSPDFKit for seamless PDF handling and processing.

 ## Setup